-- Alabama Commission on Higher Education - Office of Institutional Effectiveness and Planning - Complaints for out-of-state institutions are referred to the Alabama Department of Postsecondary Education (ADPE) for response.
+- Alabama Commission on Higher Education - Complaints for out-of-state institutions are referred to the licensing agency Alabama Department of Postsecondary Education (ADPE) for response.
 For in-state institutions, contacts are posted to the ACHE website.

 - Alabama Department of Postsecondary Education - Office of Private School Licensing Division

-- Arkansas State Board of Private Career Education - If a student believes that their rights have been violated, we always suggest they first seek to resolve the problem by following the schools complaint process.
+- Arkansas State Board of Private Career Education - If a student believes that their rights have been violated, it is suggested that they first seek to resolve the problem by following the schools complaint process.
 Next, meet with the School Administrator and discuss their concerns with him/her.
-If the problem is not solved at the school level, the student may then contact us at 501.683.8000.
+If the problem is not solved at the school level, the student may call 501-683-8000 and further steps will be taken to resolve the problem.

 - Colorado Department of Higher Education